BarBaar44/EasyEDA/README.md

 See the FreeCAD project for the enclosure

-See the ESPHomme project for the ESPHome config files
+See the ESPHome project for the ESPHome config files